 Under strain from an influx of asylum-seekers claiming to be children, Sweden is now considering instituting mandatory age tests.

-- By Elisabeth BrawElisabeth Braw is a London-based correspondent for the Christian Science Monitor and a Nonresident Senior Fellow at the Atlantic Council.
+- By Elisabeth BrawElisabeth Braw is a Nonresident Senior Fellow at the Atlantic Council.

 MALMÖ, Sweden — For years, Sweden has been the favorite destination for unaccompanied children seeking asylum in Europe.
 Its reputation as both a comfortable place to wait out the application process and a generous granter of asylum approval has spread far and wide.
 Last year it received almost twice as many underage asylum-seekers as the No. 2 destination, Germany; at the end of the year in particular, the number of children arriving alone in Sweden skyrocketed.
 But lately, some of these recent arrivals have appeared — at least according to their fellow asylum-seekers and Swedish officials — well, mature for their ages.